 But if we want to call ourselves a sustainable company, these environmental ambitions must be founded on social responsibility and ethical and transparent governance.

 In addition, we look beyond our own operations and strive to make sure that all aspects of sustainability are considered throughout our value chain, from design and sourcing to product use and end-of-life.

-Cargotec’s most relevant - material - sustainability topics are identified in a materiality analysis.
+Cargotec’s material sustainability topics are identified in a materiality analysis.
 In this process, we engage with internal and external stakeholders to understand their thoughts and concerns while thoroughly evaluating the impact of each topic included in the analysis.
-The next materiality analysis update will be done during 2023, in which we will consider the concept of double materiality.
+During 2023, we conducted a double materiality assessment to confirm our sustainability agenda and our material topics.

 To better understand our concrete impacts on our stakeholders and to report more transparently, we have collaborated with the Upright Project since 2020.
 For a detailed analysis of our net impact, see Cargotec’s Upright profile here.